CEG4110-Team-Jacob/Project/SoftwareDevelopmentPlan.md

 ## Development Methodology

-Agile: Meet at least once a week online.
+Agile: Meet at least once a week online through Discord.

 Each sprint will have:

 - Coding and Testing
 - Meeting to review and make an agenda for next.

+We will communicate through a Discord server to allow for fast communication.

 ## Responsibilities

-Everyone has a responsibility to make sure others are doing their work.
+Everyone has a responsibility to make sure others are doing their work and check Discord at least once a day.

 Anyone who gets done with their section should try to connect their section to others (Database to Server, Server to GUIs).
 After, they should try to help others.